cyscale/docs.cyscale.com/docs/compliance/standards.md

 The Cyscale Security Framework encompasses every piece of security-related knowledge we have gathered.
 It provides the complete cloud security posture for your assets across all supported services and providers.

+## AI Best Practices

+The AI Best Practices framework gives security, cloud, and AI platform teams a focused baseline for AI Security Posture Management.

+It groups AI-specific controls for:

+* AI discovery and inventory
+* public AI endpoints
+* model and endpoint access
+* agent tool permissions
+* training data, feature stores, embeddings, and vector stores
+* encryption and logging
+* guardrail configuration
+* Kubernetes-hosted AI workloads

+Use this framework together with [AI Security](../security/ai-security.mdx) to review AI assets and prioritize remediation across cloud and Kubernetes environments.

 ## Further Reading

 For guidance on running compliance as a continuous operating practice rather than a point-in-time reporting exercise, see the [Cloud Compliance Guide](https://cyscale.com/cloud-security-wiki/cloud-compliance/) in the Cyscale Security Wiki.